hoangduytran/blender-manual/manual/modeling/geometry_nodes/utilities/color/mix_rgb.rst

-.. index:: Geometry Nodes; Mix RGB
+.. index:: Geometry Nodes; Mix Color
-.. _bpy.types.ShaderNodeMixRGB:
 ..
 DO NOT EDIT FILE.
 This is simply a stub which copies everything from the link below.
-.. include:: /compositing/types/color/mix/mix_color.rst
+.. include:: /render/shader_nodes/color/mix.rst
    :start-after: .. --- copy below this line ---